Heading into one of many hairpin banked turns on the machined part of Carpe Diem...

 Getting there:

 Angel Gate at Spring Hollow (upper Hog Hollow and top of Hog Hollow Creek): On Westfield Road, turn uphill (north) on Beacon Hill Blvd.
 Drive 0.5 miles, then as Beacon Hill turns to the right (east), turn left on Lighthouse Drive to continue straight north uphill.
 Lighthouse will become Angel Gate.
-Keep straight until you pass the irrigation facility, then park.
-At the northeast corner of the fence, a doubletrack descends east across the hollow.
+Pass the horse-trailer parking (to your left).
+Keep straight until you pass the irrigation facility, then park in the hiker/biker trailhead.
+At the north end, a road descends east to a subdivision (under construction in 2026).
 Immediately after crossing the creek, turn left on Hog Hollow.
+Alternatively, you can descend the singletrack found on the east side of the road where you entered the trailhead.
+After you cross the creek and turn back south, turn north again and climb up and across the road to the Hog Hollow doubletrack.

 No water or restrooms at Angel Gate.